keithstellyes/adventofcode/README.md

 run a "Breakout" type game, and my solution hacks the game to make it play itself/beatable (as it is difficult to actually beat, per the problem specification...)

+# Thanks

+Thanks [Aaron Ellison](https://github.com/hath995) for helping with the Dafny code